palewire/news-homepages/docs/extracts.md

-`accessibility_min` | The lowest accessibility metric score `accessibility_max` | The highest accessibility metric score `accessibility_std` | The standard deviation of accessibility metrics `performance_color` | The classification of the median result using Lighthouse's three tier system.
+`accessibility_min` | The lowest accessibility metric score `accessibility_max` | The highest accessibility metric score `accessibility_std` | The standard deviation of accessibility metrics `seo_count` | The number of Lighthouse search-engine optimization metric observations `seo_median` | The median search-engine optimization metric score `seo_mean` | The average search-engine optimization metric score `seo_min` | The lowest search-engine optimization metric score `seo_max` | The highest search-engine optimization metric score `seo_std` | The standard deviation of search-engine optimization metrics `seo_count` | The number of Lighthouse search-engine optimization metric observations `best_practices_median` | The median best practices metric score `best_practices_mean` | The average best practices metric score `best_practices_min` | The lowest best practices metric score `best_practices_max` | The highest best practices metric score `best_practices_std` | The standard deviation of best practices metrics `performance_color` | The classification of the median result using Lighthouse's three tier system.
 0 to 49 is red.
 50 to 89 is orange.
 90 to 100 is green.
 `accessibility_color` | The classification of the median result using Lighthouse's three tier system.
+0 to 49 is red.
+50 to 89 is orange.
+90 to 100 is green.
+`seo_color` | The classification of the median result using Lighthouse's three tier system.
+0 to 49 is red.
+50 to 89 is orange.
+90 to 100 is green.
+`best_practices_color` | The classification of the median result using Lighthouse's three tier system.
 0 to 49 is red.
 50 to 89 is orange.
 90 to 100 is green.
 `performance_rank` | The site's ranking when sorted by `performance_median`
 `accessibility_rank` | The site's ranking when sorted by `accessibility_median`